 Addressing the entire waste cycle

 Western Australia has a multi-pronged and long-term approach for its 2030 Waste Strategy, including minimising unnecessary waste generation, increasing material recovery and improving public awareness around managing waste responsibly.
-This strategy aims to minimise the likelihood of illegal dumping by addressing the entire waste cycle; from smarter product design, through to optimising waste disposal infrastructure and building confidence in recycled materials.
+This strategy aims to support illegal dumping prevention efforts by addressing the entire waste cycle; from smarter product design, through to optimising waste disposal infrastructure and building confidence in recycled materials.
 More states and councils are starting to realise that addressing the core issues of waste management can have significant flow-on benefits.

-These systems should monitor, record and analyse sites in real time in an affordable way.
-Spectur systems go several steps further than this, using AI to differentiate human movement from other environmental movement and to recognise number plates.
+These security cameras for illegal dumping should monitor, record and analyse sites in real time in an affordable way.
+Spectur security cameras for illegal dumping go several steps further than this, using AI to differentiate human movement from other environmental movement and to recognise number plates.
 The solar-powered system can be set to immediately emit a bright light and an alarm or spoken warning to deter offenders before they dump, as well as sending notifications to the appropriate authority.
 And video or time-lapse footage is stored remotely in the cloud, ready for further disciplinary action.